Railway coupling: Scharfenberg

 The Scharfenberg coupler (Scharfenbergkupplung or Schaku) is probably the most commonly used type of fully automatic coupling.
-Designed in 1903 by Karl Scharfenberg in Königsberg, Germany (today Kaliningrad, Russia), it has gradually spread from transit trains to regular passenger service trains, although outside Europe its use is generally restricted to mass transit systems.
-The Schaku coupler is superior in many ways to many other automatic couplers because it makes the pneumatic and electrical connections automatically and is capable of automatic uncoupling.
+Designed in 1903 by Karl Scharfenberg in Königsberg, Germany (today Kaliningrad, Russia), it has gradually spread from transit trains to regular passenger service trains.
+However, outside Europe, its use is generally restricted to mass transit systems.
+The Schaku coupler is superior to many other automatic couplers because it automatically establishes pneumatic and electrical connections and can uncouple automatically.
 However, there is no standard for the placement of these electro-pneumatic connections.
-Some rail companies have them placed on the sides while others have them placed above the mechanical portion of the Schaku coupler.
+Some rail companies place them on the sides, while others place them above the mechanical portion of the Schaku coupler.

 Small air cylinders, acting on the rotating heads of the coupler, ensure the Schaku coupler engagement, making it unnecessary to use shock to get a good coupling.
 Joining portions of a passenger train can be done at very low speed (less than 2 mph in the final approach), so that the passengers are not jostled.
-Rail equipment manufacturers such as Bombardier offer the Schaku coupler as an option on their mass transit systems and their passenger cars and locomotives.
-In North America all the trains of the Montreal Metro are equipped with it, as are new light rail systems in Denver, in Baltimore and in New Jersey.
+Rail equipment manufacturers such as Bombardier offer the Schaku coupler as an option for their mass transit systems, passenger cars, and locomotives.
+In North America, all the trains of the Montreal Metro are equipped with it, as are new light rail systems in Denver, in Baltimore, and in New Jersey.
 It is also used on light rail vehicles in Portland, in Minneapolis, the Vancouver Skytrain, and Line 3 Scarborough in Toronto.
-In New Zealand, it is found on the electric AM class of Auckland's suburban rail network, and on the Matangi trains of Wellington's.
+In New Zealand, it is found on the electric AM class of Auckland's suburban rail network, and on the Matangi trains of Wellington.
 It also equips all the dedicated rolling stock used for the shuttle services in the Channel Tunnel.

 The maximum tonnage is under 1000 t.

 The Scharfenberg coupler head type 10 design is the prototype for the digital automatic coupling (DAC) used for European freight trains.
 The project is part of the EU's Shift2Rail initiative and aims to replace screw couplings in European freight transport.
 As part of the program, the manufacturers Dellner and Voith are, As of 2025, testing new coupling systems for freight trains.
 In addition to the DAC, the manufacturers are also developing a hybrid DAC for locomotives which can couple with either screw or DAC couplers.